JTRamirez/BRMS-Walkthrough/modules/part-one-whats-a-rule-engine-anyway.md

 }
 ```

-Further, the resultant unified function (utilizing a class to return both necessary values) might look like this:
+Further, the resultant unified function (utilizing a class to return all necessary values) might look like this:

 ```java
 final class taxProfile {